amethon/www/_reflections/journal2.md

 As the evening came to a close, I retired to my cabin where I was greeted by Moussaillon, the ship's feline companion.
 The small creature had taken a liking to my berth and began spending her nights curled up at my feet.
 While the space can be cramped at times, I am pleased to have the company of Moussaillon and look forward to her nightly visits.
 As I drifted off to sleep, I couldn't help but smile at the thought of the cat's soft purring, a comforting and familiar sound in the otherwise unfamiliar surroundings of the ship.

 Moussaillon has brought a sense of warmth and joy to our voyage and I am grateful for her presence.
-I eagerly anticipate the adventures and discoveries that lie ahead in the coming days.
+I eagerly anticipate the explorations and revelations that await us in the coming days.

 Until next time,